markdownlint/markdownlint/docs/RULES.md

 Tags: whitespace

+Parameters: br_spaces (number; default: 0)

 This rule is triggered on any lines that end with whitespace.
 To fix this, find the line that is triggered and remove any trailing spaces from the end.

+The br_spaces parameter allows an exception to this rule for a specific amount of trailing spaces used to insert an explicit line break/br element.
+For example, set br_spaces to 2 to allow exactly 2 spaces at the end of a line.

 ## MD010 - Hard tabs